Alphabet Books Rethought

 Curiosity is the fundamental fuel of learning.
 Mix that with children’s boundless imagination, and you’ve got a powerful recipe for inspiration-education.
 That’s exactly what illustrator Laura Vaccaro Seeger does in The Hidden Alphabet — a visual gem of a book, where a black mat frames an object on each page, then peels away to reveal its starting letter.

-Risking to live up to a designer cliche, we do love our negative space.
+Risking to live up to a design cliche, I do love negative space.
 And The Hidden Alphabet plays with it brilliantly — when the black mat is lifted, each object becomes a significant building block of the letter’s negative space, with a clever perspective shift from foreground to background that plays on the popular figure-ground optical illusions.

 Besides the innovative visual format reinterpreting the traditional approach of matching each letter with a word, Seeger’s choice of the words themselves — “inkblot,” “partridge,” “quotation mark,” “yolk” — is equally refreshing and adds a whole new layer of sophistication to the artwork.